Wesleyan-Media-Project/entity_linking_2022/README.md

    - `detected_entities_fb22_for_ad_tone.csv.gz`

    **Note**: The scripts in this repo are numbered in the order in which they should be run.
 Scripts that directly depend on one another are ordered sequentially.
 Scripts with the same number are alternatives.
 Usually, they are the same scripts on different data or with minor variations.
 For example, [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_train_entity_linking.py) and [facebook/train/02_untrained_model.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_untrained_model.py) are both scripts for training an entity linking model, but they differ slightly as to their training datasets.

-7. Constructing the knowledge base and training the entity linking models are optional.
-If you want to do so, note that the entity linking model training scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repo and tables from the [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repo.
-These dependencies must be cloned into the same local top-level folder as this repo.
-For detailed setup instructions, please refer to the readmes of the respective repos.

 ## 5. Thank You